← Back to Blog

 For Merchants

-Payments clear in seconds via Faster Payments, helping improve float and cash flow. - No chargebacks or card fraud
+• Instant settlement: Payments clear in seconds via Faster Payments, helping improve float and cash flow.

-By bypassing card networks and intermediaries, businesses can reduce processing costs.
+• Lower fees: By bypassing card networks and intermediaries, businesses can reduce processing costs.

 For Customers

-Customers approve payments directly in their banking app, often with biometrics or two factor login. - Real time control and visibility
+• Faster checkout: Customers approve payments directly in their banking app, often with biometrics.

-How Open Banking Payments Work in the UK and How to Get Started
+How Open Banking Payments Work in the UK

 If you are a UK business looking to accept open banking payments, the process can be time consuming and complex.
 Here's what most businesses face: